-How serious should we take violations of any of these latter properties?
-Many methods can violate quota or fair share in principle, though no U.S.\ Congressional apportionment has done so practice.
-Certainly opinions differ as to the importance of satisfying quota or fair share.
-Many, including this author, would remain entirely nonplussed.
+How seriously should we take violations of any of these latter properties?
+Many methods can violate quota or fair share in principle, though to our knowledge, no U.S.\ Congressional apportionment has done so practice.
+Certainly opinions differ as to the importance of satisfying either quota or fair share.
+Many, including this author, would remain entirely nonplussed by such outcomes.

 Most apportionment algorithms that enjoy anything resembling decent proportional accuracy and avoid significant large-state bias may be subject to some extent to risks of strategic splitting, but this is more of a potential problem with party-list systems than Congressional apportionment.\footnote{Only one existing U.S.\ state has ever split, when West Virginia separated from Virginia, and that was in the context of secession and the Civil War, not over apportionment concerns.
 According to the Constitution, splitting of states would require approval of both the state involved and the U.S.\ Congress as a whole.} The idea is that a large party might divide into smaller parties, in such a way that each party would have just enough votes to get a seat, by whichever method is in use.
 But taking advantage of such in-principle opportunities would typically require very accurate prediction of expected vote totals.